jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-multiregion-client.rst

     When using the multi-region S3 client, you will not encounter any permanent redirect exceptions.
-A standard S3 client will throw an instance of ``Aws\S3\Exception\PermanentRedirectException`` when a command is sent to the wrong region; a multi-region client will instead redispatch the command to the correct region.
+A standard S3 client will throw an instance of ``Aws\S3\Exception\PermanentRedirectException`` when a command is sent to the wrong Region.
+A multi-region client will instead redispatch the command to the correct Region.

 Bucket Region Cache
 -------------------

-|S3| multi-region clients maintain an internal cache of the regions in
+|S3| multi-region clients maintain an internal cache of the AWS Regions in
 which given buckets reside.
 By default, each client has its own in-memory cache.
 To share a cache between clients or processes, supply an instance of ``Aws\CacheInterface`` as the ``bucket_region_cache`` option to your